ashejim/C964/_build/html/_sources/task1.md

 ##### WGU Capstone Excellence Archive

 The [Capstone Excellence Archive](https://westerngovernorsuniversity.sharepoint.com/sites/capstonearchives/excellence/Pages/UndergraduateInformation.aspx) includes a wide range of completed projects.
-Reviewing them may help get ideas, provide inspiration, and deepening understanding of the requirements.
+Reviewing them may help get ideas, provide inspiration, and deepen understanding of the requirements.
 However, keep in mind that they all are *above and beyond* the requirements.
 Therefore, don't use these as examples of what's needed to meet the requirements.
 For more down-to-earth examples of what's required, see the [examples](task1:examples:completed_examples) above.

 (task1:approval)=